holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 Relational Agreements must remain focused on shaping behaviors that generally underpin work; they may not set expectations of work to do in a Role, nor expectations about how a Partner will prioritize across different Roles.
 Further, they may only specify concrete acts to do or behavioral constraints to honor; they may not include promises to achieve specific outcomes or embody abstract qualities.

 As a Partner, you may request a Relational Agreement of another Partner for your own personal preferences or to serve a Role you fill.
 That Partner may accept or reject the requested Relational Agreement based on their own personal preferences.
-Either party may later terminate the agreement without the consent of the other party, unless otherwise agreed.
+Either party may later terminate the Relational Agreement without the consent of the other party, unless otherwise agreed.

 As a Partner, you have a duty to align your behavior with any written Relational Agreements you have made.
 Anyone facilitating a meeting or process for the Organization may also enforce these Relational Agreements during that meeting or process, as long as they don't conflict with anything defined in this Constitution.